-The Hazus analysis does not predict any losses to small, medium, and large hospitals in the Trinity Region for a 1-percent ACE.
-There are no predicted losses to the number of available beds, no building or content losses are predicted, and none of the hospitals are expected to be non-functional based on the results of the Hazus analysis.
+The HAZUS analysis does not predict any losses to small, medium, and large hospitals in the Trinity Region for the 100-year flood.
+There are no predicted losses to the number of available beds, no building or content losses are predicted, and none of the hospitals are expected to be non-functional based on the results of the HAZUS analysis.